 But it’s research – bad research, bad media reporting of research and interesting research – that has driven this blog for the past year.
 And the other day I stumbled on the coolest research finding about fathers that I’ve ever seen (and I’ve seen lots).
 I know that most of you who read this blog are mothers, but I think this finding will be of interest to you too.

-This finding comes from the research of Ruth Feldman, an Israeli psychologist who is one of the world’s leading attachment researchers, who did the first study that made the connection between oxytocin and human mothering.
-Well, the recent Feldman study that caught my eye was about mother and fathers.
-The purpose was to find out how playing and interacting with babies affects mothers’ and fathers’ levels of oxytocin, a hormone that plays an important role in human (and animal) parent-child bonding.
+This finding comes from the research of Ruth Feldman, an Israeli psychologist who is one of the world’s leading attachment researchers.
+A number of years ago, Dr. Feldman did the first study that made the connection between human mothering and oxytocin, a hormone that is known to play an important role in human (and animal) parent-child bonding.
+The more recent Feldman study that caught my eye was about mother and fathers.
+The purpose was to find out interacting with babies affects mothers’ and fathers’ levels of oxytocin (aka. the “cuddle hormone”).

 First of all, they found that men’s and women’s baseline hormone levels were the same, which is kind of interesting in itself because we tend to associate oxytocin with things like breastfeeding.
 But the fascinating finding from this study was that the kinds of interaction that boosted fathers’ and mothers’ hormone were very different.